 - learn the Japanese language

-- build self-esteem
+- build self-esteem •

 - see the world from a different point of view

-- enhance vocational prospects
+- enhance vocational prospects •

 - enjoy and enrich independent study habits

-- better understand their own language system
+- better understand their own language system •

-- communicate with others
+- communicate with others •

-- learn about Japanese culture
+- learn about Japanese culture •

 - develop social skills

-- begin lifelong learning for further study or leisure
+begin lifelong learning for further study or leisure

+WHAT IS STUDIED?
+WHAT TYPE OF WORK IS DONE?
+Semester One Pre-requisite: Satisfactory completion of Year 9 Japanese.
+Detailed vocabulary, grammar and kanji are and interpreting information introducedthrough the following topics: Shopping - how to purchase goods in Japan presentations Japanese cuisine and hospitality Describing people comprehension activities Homestay experiences - comparing Japanese and Australian homes and schools. and the Internet Semester Two Pre-requisite: Satisfactory completion of Year 10 Semester One Japanese. activities Detailed vocabulary, grammar and kanji are introduced through the following topics: Conversation practice Part time work and future aspirations the kanji script.
+Travel - talking about school trips Locations - asking where something is and giving directions

+- Super Hero understanding sports and • other heroes - Cool Japan interesting aspects of Japanese society and culture

-- Make and appreciate Japanese cuisine
+- Cultural exchange and conversation activities with visiting Japanese students

-Semester One

-Pre-requisite: Satisfactory completion of Year 9 Japanese.

-Detailed vocabulary and grammar are introduced through the following topics:

-- Leisure comparing leisure activities in Australia and Japan - Shopping how to purchase goods in Japan - Locations asking where something is and giving directions - Japanese cuisine and hospitality

-Semester Two

-Pre-requisite: Satisfactory completion of Year 10 Semester One Japanese.

-Detailed vocabulary and grammar are introduced through the following topics:
+- Listening and categorising, summarising

-- Part time work and future aspirations
+- Memorisation for roleplays and

-- Travel talking about school trips
+- Wider reading of Japanese text and

+- Writing in a range of text types

+- Research on cultural topics using texts

-- Homestay Exchange comparing Japanese and Australian homes and schools.
+- Participation in Japanese excursions. workshops and interactive cultural

-- Cultural exchange and conversation activities with visiting Japanese students - Listening and categorising, summarising and interpreting information - Memorisation for role-plays and presentations - Wider reading of Japanese text and comprehension activities - Writing in a range of text types - Research on cultural topics using texts and the Internet - Participation in Japanese excursions, workshops and interactive cultural activities - Text and workbook chapters - Conversation practice - Consolidating and advancing knowledge of the kanji script.
+- Text and workbook chapters

+- Consolidating and advancing knowledge of